terminusdb/terminusdb-10-to-11/README.md

 ## Installation

-To install this conversion tool, download the binary from the releases at ...
+To install this conversion tool, download the binary from the [release page](https://github.com/terminusdb/terminusdb-10-to-11/releases/tag/v1.0.0).
+Alternatively, if you have cargo install, you can use `cargo install terminusdb-10-to-11` to build the binary locally and install it into your cargo bin folder. at ...

 ## Invocation